WardLT/play-by-post-helper/docs/user-guide.md

 ![rolling_dice](img/roll-command.png)

-Modron supports all of the D&D 5e rules for dice rolling, such as advantage and re-rolling ones.
+Modron supports all D&D 5e rules for dice rolling, such as advantage and re-rolling ones.
 Roll dice by calling `/modron roll`, `/mroll`, or just `/roll`.
 A few examples include: